Let’s talk about user experience design.

 While most of these matters fall into the technical side of things and require a professional to adequately address, things like image optimization can be easily done on your own.

-However, if your website is video or image-heavy, you should strongly consider using a Content Delivery Network (CDN) to ease the loading on your website and improve your site speed.
+However, if your website is video or image-heavy, you should strongly consider using a Content Delivery Network (CDN) to ease loading and improve site speed.

 JUDICIOUSLY USE WHITE SPACE

-According to Crazy Egg, you can increase user attention by more than 20% if you surround important text and titles with white space.
+According to Crazy Egg, surrounding important text and titles with white space can increase user attention by more than 20%.

 At that same time, using too much white space could mean leaving out valuable information.
 The trick is to balance text and white space to highlight your most important user information.